swiftlang/swift-evolution/proposals/nnnn-partial-consumption.md

 ### Copyable fields

-It is currently legal to repeatedly consume a copyable field of a noncopyable aggregate.
+It is currently legal to have multiple consuming uses of a copyable field of a noncopyable aggregate.
 For example:

 ```swift